benningtoncompling/project3-ngrams-snekxer/readme.txt

 I had to toy around with the punctuation signs indicator, as it would give false positives or not generate sentences.
 The trigram generator can get into a weird loop of ' " after' ad infinitum, just as the sentences tend to start with " -out what youthful; youths offered".
 In general, trigram and bigram generators are more accurate, but also require more tuning I think.
+Sentences generated from bigrams make more sense than the ones from trigrams.

+Part III: